by Tom Russell August 24, 2025

 CBD and THC are the most well-known cannabinoids.
 THC gives cannabis its intoxicating properties and produces a sensation known as a 'high'.
 In many areas of the world, including the UK, cannabis strains containing more than 0.2% are illegal to grow because of this effect.
 CBD is psychoactive however, it is non-intoxicating.

-Cannabinoids are also present in some plants and the bodies of most animal species, including humans, mammals, birds and reptiles.
-To distinguish between those found in animals and those found in plants, chemists use different names:
+To distinguish between those found in animals and those found in plants, chemists use different names: phytocannabinoids for plants and endocannabinoids for humans and animals.

-Endocannabinoids are known to be present in humans but are also found in most animals.
-Endo is short for 'endogenous' which means 'originating from within an organism'.
-They are produced inside animal bodies and are present in most internal tissues.
+Endocannabinoids are known to be present in humans but are also found in most animal species, including mammals, birds and reptiles.
+Endo is short for 'endogenous', which means 'originating from within an organism'.
+They are produced inside animal bodies and are present in most internal tissues, especially in immune tissue.

 Phytocannabinoids interact with your body via your endocannabinoid system (ECS).
 This is a collection of chemical receptors, endocannabinoids and enzymes that are present in your nervous system.
 They assist with the transmission of chemical messages to keep your body systems in balance.